 - Targeting paid customers first — high blast radius, high reputational cost.

-- Forgetting support — they get blindsided.
+- Forgetting support — they get blindsided and your CSAT tanks for a week.

 How to push results further

-- Abort criteria must be concrete numbers, not “if it feels bad”.
+- Abort criteria must be concrete numbers, not “if it feels bad.”

 - Comms = in-product + email + status page for anything user-visible.